 3 – The food.
 The drinks.

 I will say this, resort culture doesn’t always cater for local tastes.
-In general, I wish that all inclusive resorts would offer a restaurant on site that offers the notable dishes of the region.
+In general, I wish that all inclusive resorts for kids would offer a restaurant on site that offers the notable dishes of the region and a larger kids table.
 There was good food in general to be found at the Royalton, but if you’re on a jerk or curry quest you can find island-style food around the breakfast and lunch buffets, and there’s a jerk cart that rolls up on the beach in the afternoon until 3 pm.
 The drinks at the Royalton were free flowing and delicious, I especially loved the Jolly Rancher and Maxwell’s Royal Smoothie, a decadent blend of coconut rum and crème de coconut.

 My request for authentic island flavors didn’t go unheeded!
 We went off campus to Pier One, a popular waterfront restaurant with delicious food.
 I fell in love with their mango salad dressing and the rum punch was good and strong.
 One of my favorite meals was served at the end of an amazing adventure – on the banks at the River Bumpkin Farm.
 We were served steaming bowls of Pumpkin Bumpkin soup, jerk chicken, rice and peas.
 Simple, authentic, delicious.
 That made for an experience I will never forget.
 On my next trips I definitely want to visit some of Jamaica’s famous food destinations like Scotchie’s and Mom’s in Ocho Rios, and Dave’s Lobster Shack.
 I love an authentic hole in the wall experience, and I’m excited to find a favorite jerk spot of my own.